-Objective 8.1: The County shall pursue a thriving economy through the promotion of target industries, as defined in Florida Statutes, which are focused on national and international competitiveness.
+Objective 8.1: 26 The County shall identify specific target industry clusters, target industries, and target businesses; shall establish corresponding "economic development areas" and shall provide incentives for the location of desirable economic growth in these areas.
+The County shall pursue a thriving economy through the promotion of target industries, as defined in Florida Statutes, which are focused on national and international competitiveness.
 Additionally, the County will promote businesses that provide diverse employment opportunities that promote an appropriate jobs and housing balance, were people can live near their workplace and that there are enough jobs in the area to support the local population.